coolmsg/coolmsg-spec/V1-SPEC.md

 This message is frequently used when a new object is created.

-This is a [msgpack](https://msgpack.org/index.html) encoded number.
+This is a [msgpack](https://msgpack.org/index.html) encoded uint64.

 ### Type 0xd4924862b91c639d (Ok)